-In connection with this offering, our board of directors has adopted and our current stockholders have approved the 2019 Plan.
+In connection with this offering, our board of directors has adopted and our current stockholders expect to approve the 2019 Plan, prior to the effective date of this offering.
 The 2019 Plan will replace the 2011 Equity Incentive Plan, as described below.